 How I Built This with Guy RazGuy Raz dives into the stories behind some of the world's best known companies.
 How I Built This weaves a narrative journey about innovators, entrepreneurs and idealists—and the movements they built.

+The founder of Burton Snowboards, Jake Burton Carpenter, has died.
+He was 65 years old.
+We are grateful that Jake shared his story with us in 2017 and we are republishing it as a tribute to his life and career in which he elevated snowboarding into an international sport.
 In 1977, 23-year-old Jake Carpenter set out to design a better version of the Snurfer, a stand-up sled he loved to ride as a teenager.
 Working by himself in a barn in Londonderry, Vermont, he sanded and whittled stacks of wood, trying to create the perfect ride.
 He eventually helped launch an entirely new sport, while building the largest snowboard brand in the world.
-PLUS for our postscript "How You Built That," we check back in with Jane Och, who solved the problem of guacamole turning brown by designing a container that removes air pockets: the Guac-Lock.
-(Original broadcast date: October 23, 2017)